 If you are planning a move with your child, you will need to seek the consent of the other parent.
 However, if they are opposed to the move, you will have a potentially fierce legal battle ahead.
 And in this case, you will need the best legal representation you can get.

 You need an experienced The Woodlands relocation lawyer to represent your rights.
 You need someone with the ability to effectively present valid and compelling arguments in court on your behalf.

-By working with an attorney who has experience handling Texas parental relocation cases, you will have a better chance of securing an outcome that is favorable to both you and your child.
+By working with an relocation lawyer who has experience handling Texas parental relocation cases, you will have a better chance of securing an outcome that is favorable to both you and your child.

 Get in Touch With an Experienced The Woodlands Relocation Lawyer!

 If you are planning on moving with your child, you have certain rights under Texas parental relocation laws.
 This also applies if you are opposed to your former spouse’s plan to move with your children.

 Ensuring that your rights are upheld is never easy especially when you don’t have experience with the law.
 Relocation is one of the most complex child custody issues and it won’t be in your best interests to go at it alone.